Nambu-Goldstone modes in a lattice Nambu-Jona-Lasinio model with multi flavor symmetries: Introduction

-Taking benefit from the celebrated work by Dyson, Lieb and Simon~\cite{DLS}, the main idea to prove the existence of long-range order is to check that our model has fermion reflection positivity~\cite{JP, Koma4}, and we examine whether many of the techniques used in~\cite{GK, Koma2, Koma3, Koma4} are useful here.
-Indeed, since the method of the infrared bound and reflection positivity can also be applied to lattice systems with continuous symmetry~\cite{DLS, FILS, FSS}, it is expected that the method used in~\cite{Koma4, GK} will work for proving the existence of a phase transition in the SU(N) NJL model.
-Although the approach to prove the long-range order in this paper is similar to that of~\cite{GK, Koma4, JP} and relies on the techniques in~\cite{KLS1, KLS2}, it is worth emphasizing that the main obstacle we will encounter comes from the SU(N) symmetry, in particular, the large N case.
-In fact, we have not been able to prove the existence of the phase transition for the SU(3) model in the lower spatial dimensions $\nu = 3,4$, whereas we already proved the existence of long-range order at sufficiently low (resp.~zero) temperatures in dimension $\nu =3$ (resp.~$\nu=2$) for the NJL model without the present SU(N) flavor symmetry that was studied in~\cite{GK}, see Remark~\ref{rem.SU(2)} and~\ref{rem.dim} below.
-Thus, in the case with the higher $N$ of SU(N), there appears a difficulty.
+Although the approach to prove the long-range order in this paper is similar to that of~\cite{GK, Koma4, JP} and relies on the techniques in~\cite{KLS1, KLS2}, it is worth emphasizing that the main obstacle we will encounter comes from the $\mathrm{SU}(N)$ symmetry, particularly, in the large $N$ case.
+In fact, we have not been able to prove the existence of the phase transition for the SU(3) model in the lower spatial dimensions $\nu = 3,4$, whereas we already proved the existence of long-range order at sufficiently low (resp.~zero) temperatures in dimension $\nu =3$ (resp.~$\nu=2$) for the NJL model without the present $\mathrm{SU}(N)$ flavor symmetry that was studied in~\cite{GK}, see Remark~\ref{rem.SU(2)} and~\ref{rem.dim} below.
+Thus, in the case with the higher $N$ of $\mathrm{SU}(N)$, there appears a difficulty.
 This is contrast to the antiferromagnetic Heisenberg models with higher spin $S$, in which case, the higher spins show an advantage for using the sum rule \cite{DLS} about the magnitude of the spin.
-Unfortunately, the present SU(N) models seem to lack such a sum rule because of the fermion system.
+Unfortunately, the present $\mathrm{SU}(N)$ models seem to lack such a sum rule because of the fermion system.
 Actually, the corresponding fermion operators to the spin operators in the Heisenberg models do not necessarily satisfy a sum rule \cite{Koma4}.
+Instead of the sum rule, we have to rely on the technique developed in~\cite{KLS1, KLS2}.
+More precisely, we need to estimate the two-point correlation function in the left-hand side of the inequality (\ref{eq.S1expv}) below.
+The function is related to the energy density.
+Once the lower bound in (\ref{eq.S1expv}) is improved, the assumption on the dimensionality $\nu$ might be relaxed.

 Once a continuous symmetry is broken, a massless particle called the Nambu--Goldstone boson is also expected to appear~\cite{Nambu2, Goldstone, GSW}.
 With regard to the proof of the existence of Nambu--Goldstone modes, we should remark that Momoi studied the spin-wave spectrum above the ground state in the Heisenberg antiferromagnets in \cite{Momoi, Momoi2}.
 In particular, in~\cite{Momoi2}, he gave a bound on the two-point correlation that shows the Nambu--Goldstone type slow decay.
 His works have stimulated one of the present authors \cite{Koma2, Koma3, Koma4}, who showed the existence of a gapless excited state above a symmetry breaking ground state.
 Their extensions are very useful for the present paper.